horga83/shellChatGPT/README.md

 ##### 3.2 Transparent colour and fuzz

-A transparent colour must be set with -@[COLOR] with colour specs ImageMagick can understand.
+A transparent colour must be set with -@[COLOUR] with colour specs ImageMagick can understand.
 Defaults=black.

-By default the color must be exact.
-Use the fuzz option to match colors that are close to the target color.
+By default the colour must be exact.
+Use the fuzz option to match colours that are close to the target colour.
 This can be set with `-@[VALUE%]` as a percentage of the maximum possible intensity, for example `-@10%black`.